PyRepair/maniple/training-data/summarize-experiment/luigi/4/prompt_response_response_7.md

     )
 ```

-In this corrected code, the conditional statement has been updated to first check if `self.columns` is not `None` before attempting to get its length.
-If `self.columns` is not `None`, then the length is calculated and the subsequent logic is executed.
-Otherwise, `colnames` remains an empty string, as it was in the original code.
+In this revised implementation, the `colnames` string is only constructed when `self.columns` is not `None` and has a length greater than 0.
+Otherwise, `colnames` is set to an empty string.
+This conditional handling of the `colnames` string effectively resolves the `TypeError` issue that surfaced in the test case with `None`-typed `columns`.